How to Help a Teen With Anxiety (Parent Guide)

 7. Keep the Door Open

-Your teen may not always want to talk—and that’s okay.
+Your teen may not always want to talk, and that is okay.

 Focus on being approachable, not intrusive: